allfed/Population-Loss-NW/README.md

 ## Methodology
 ### Destruction and population loss
-Here we use the methodology of [Toon et al. 2007](https://acp.copernicus.org/articles/7/1973/2007/acp-7-1973-2007.pdf) and [Toon et al. 2008](https://pubs.aip.org/physicstoday/article/61/12/37/393240/Environmental-consequences-of-nuclear-warA) to estimate the number of fatalities in the aftermath of a nuclear war.
+Here we use a methodology similar to [Toon et al. 2007](https://acp.copernicus.org/articles/7/1973/2007/acp-7-1973-2007.pdf) and [Toon et al. 2008](https://pubs.aip.org/physicstoday/article/61/12/37/393240/Environmental-consequences-of-nuclear-warA) to estimate the number of fatalities in the aftermath of a nuclear war.

-In Hiroshima and Nagasaki data a normal distribution around ground zero was measured for the fatality rate, $\alpha(R) = e^{-\frac{R^2}{2 \sigma^2}}$, where $R$ is the distance from ground zero and $\sigma=1.15$ km for a 15 kt airburst.
-Following Toon et al. 2008, the width of this distribution is assumed to scale as $\sqrt{\frac{Y}{15\,{\rm kt}}}$, where $Y$ is the yield of the nuclear weapon.
-This is so that the area with a given $\alpha(R)$ contours scales linearly with $Y$.
-Note that this excludes fatalities related to radioactive fallout, which depends on a number of hard to predict factors (sheltering, evacuation, weather, etc.).
-Note that I actually scale using an average of Hiroshima and Nagasaki yields (so 18 kt), which is different from Toon et al. but more defensible.
+In Hiroshima and Nagasaki data a normal distribution around ground zero was measured for the fatality rate, $\alpha(R) = e^{-\frac{R^2}{2 \sigma^2}}$, where $R$ is the distance from ground zero and $\sigma=1.15$ km for a 15-20 kt airburst.
+This $\sigma$ has to be scaled up for higher-yield weapons.
+Toon et al. use a pessimistic square-root scaling, but we use a more realistic scaling here (see `scripts/burn-radius-scaling.ipynb`).

 Using [LandScan](https://landscan.ornl.gov/) data for population, we can estimate the number of fatalities in the immediate aftermath of a nuclear war by integrating over the distribution of distances from ground zero.